 Carrie Smith, University of California, USA

 The houseplant arrived indoors around 150 years ago and quickly became a familiar element in the interior.
 “Best Supporting Actor” challenges this passive role of indoor plants via a series of photographically documented interventions in the spaces of the Canadian Centre for Architecture.

-Dan Handel, Technion Israel Institute of Technology, Haifa, Israel
+Dan Handel, Technion Israel Institute of Technology, Israel

 The exhibition First, the Forests examines some unexplored relationships between forestry, planning and design.
 The project proposes an expanded understanding of the connections between natural resources, production processes, and designed form.